dalgard/meteor-viewmodel/README.md

 - A pagination widget, which might have a currently selected page, expose an index range, and have the ability to change page.
 - A login form with username, password, and a submit button, which logs in the user.

 Traditionally, the state of a component is held implicitly in the DOM.
-An element that is hidden simply has `display: none`; values are retrieved manually upon use, and events are registered manually – in both cases through an element's class or id.
+An element that is hidden simply has `display: none`.
+Values are retrieved manually upon use, and events are registered manually – in both cases through an element's class or id.

-With the viewmodel pattern, the state, value, and methods of a component is stored in an object – the component's *viewmodel* – and values are synchronized between this object and the DOM automatically, through something called *bindings*.
+With the viewmodel pattern, the state, value, and methods of a component is stored in an object – the component's **viewmodel** – and values are synchronized between this object and the DOM automatically, through something called **bindings**.

 This principle reduces the amount of code in a project, because bindings are declarative, and at the same time makes components more loosely coupled, because other parts of the view hierarchy don't have to know about a component's specific markup.